Luigi Alva

-Alva had a light lyric tenor voice and was known for the clarity of his diction and his elegant phrasing, a quality which George Jellinek described as compensating for an "underpowered" voice in the 1956 live recording of Così fan tutte from La Scala.
-He rarely ventured beyond his favourite repertoire, which included Mozart, Rossini, and Donizetti and to which (according to Harold Rosenthal) his "elegant, refined style" was particularly suited.
+Alva had a light lyric tenor voice and was known for the clarity of his diction and his elegant phrasing, a quality which George Jellinek described as compensating for an "underpowered" voice in the 1956 live recording of Mozart's Così fan tutte from La Scala.
+He rarely ventured beyond his favourite repertoire, which included Mozart, Rossini, and Donizetti and to which (according to Harold Rosenthal) his "elegant, refined style" was particularly suited, but appeared in world premieres, such as in La donna è mobile by Riccardo Malipiero and in La domanda di matrimonio by Luciano Chailly, both at Piccola Scala in 1957.
+The following year he performed at La Scala in the house premiere of Janáček's The Cunning Little Vixen.

 In 1980, he founded the Asociación Prolírica del Perú in Lima and served as its artistic director for several years.
-He retired from the stage in 1989, but sponsors the Premio Luigi Alva for young singers, gives master classes, and serves as a juror in singing competitions.
-Alva also teaches singing at La Scuola di Canto (Voice Academy) at La Scala in Milan.
-Amongst his students there was the Belgian tenor Marc Laho.
+He retired from the stage in 1989, but sponsored the Premio Luigi Alva for young singers, taught master classes, and served as a juror in singing competitions.
+Alva also taught singing at La Scuola di Canto (Voice Academy) at La Scala in Milan.
+Among his students there was the Belgian tenor Marc Laho.

 In 2005, the Peruvian postal service issued a stamp in his honour and in 2012 he was awarded the Personalidad Meritoria de la Cultura medal by the Peruvian Ministry of Culture.